-1 a) Compare the cash receipts journal with the Credit side of the Bank Statement and tick the like items b) Compare the cash payments journal with the Debit side of the Bank Statement and tick the like items b) Any amount unticked on the Dedit side of the Bank Statement apart from the error add to the cash payments journal or Credit side of the Bank Account b) Any item unticked in the cash payments journal apart from the error is known as Unpresented Cheque which will appear in the Bank Reconciliation statement
+- 1 a) Compare the cash receipts journal with the Credit side of the Bank Statement and tick the like items - b) Compare the cash payments journal with the Debit side of the Bank Statement and tick the like items - 2. a) Any amount unticked on the Credit side of the Bank Statement apart from the error add to the cash receipts journal or Debit side of the Bank Account - b) Any amount unticked on the Dedit side of the Bank Statement apart from the error add to the cash payments journal or Credit side of the Bank Account - 3. a) Any item unticked in the cash receipts journal apart from the error is known as Lodgments, which will appear in the Bank Reconciliation statement. - b) Any item unticked in the cash payments journal apart from the error is known as Unpresented Cheque which will appear in the Bank Reconciliation statement - 4.
+Complete the cash receipts journal and cash payments journal or the bank account - 5.

-2. a) Any amount unticked on the Credit side of the Bank Statement apart from the error add to the cash receipts journal or Debit side of the Bank Account

-3. a) Any item unticked in the cash receipts journal apart from the error is known as Lodgments, which will appear in the Bank Reconciliation statement.

-- 4. Complete the cash receipts journal and cash payments journal or the bank account - 5.
 Prepare the Bank Reconciliation Statement